Trickje/Trickster/README.md

 1. File logger (to debug code with)
 1. Improve profiler to profile function calls and data usage, and seperate it in a single-header
 1. Random name generator
+1. X solver (don't know if it's possible but why not)